PaddlePaddle/PaddleVideo/docs/en/model_zoo/recognition/efficientgcn.md

 ## Data

-Data download and processing are consistent with CTR-GCN.
+Data download and processing are consistent with ST-GCN.
 For details, please refer to [NTU-RGBD Data Preparation](../../dataset/ntu-rgbd.md)

 ##Train

 ### Train on NTU-RGBD

-Train CTR-GCN on NTU-RGBD scripts using single gpu：
+Train EfficientGCNv1 on NTU-RGBD scripts using single gpu：

 ```bash
 # train cross subject